Putin says French same-sex marriage law puts adoptions at risk

 The United States has said the legislation severely restricts freedom of expression and assembly.

-The European Union and United States have also criticized Russia over what critics say is a clampdown on dissent in Putin's new term, but he has rejected their concerns.
+The European Union and United States have also criticised Russia over what critics say is a clampdown on dissent in Putin's new term, but he has rejected their concerns.